ttangwork/wordpress-mysql-ec2/README.md

 IaC for wordpress and mysql running on ec2

 ## Prerequesites
+### AWS SSM parameters
+The following SSM parameters need to be set up beforehand:
+* wp-db-user
+* wp-db-password
+You need to specify the username and password for your RDS database in these parameters.
+### Terraform S3 backend
-Run s3-backend manually to create the backend bucket Update following files:
+Run `s3-backend` manually to create the backend bucket.
+Once the bucket is created, update the following files:
 * terraform/network/backend.tf
 * terraform/ec2/data.tf
 * terraform/ec2/backend.tf